Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 However, there is more than one kind of cholesterol.

-LDL can be a “bad” type of cholesterol because it can accumulate on the inner lining of blood vessels, forming plaque.
+LDL can be a “bad” type of cholesterol because it may accumulate on the inner lining of blood vessels, forming plaque.
 As plaque progresses, it can narrow blood vessels, reducing how much blood the vessels can carry.

 Plaque buildup is especially dangerous when it forms in arteries supplying vital organs such as the brain or heart.
 Narrowed arteries also increase the risk of a blood clot or other substances becoming stuck in them.
 This can increase the risk of heart attack and stroke.